YOGI TEA Choco Mint

 Sometimes, after a long exerting day, our thoughts simply will not let us rest, returning to circulate incessantly in our minds.
-The sweet cacao shells in YOGI TEA® Choco Mint exude the delicious fragrance of chocolate, allowing us to leave the day behind.
+The sweet cacao shells in YOGI TEA Choco Mint exude the delicious fragrance of chocolate, allowing us to leave the day behind.
 The refreshing, cooling mint it contains, complements this perfectly, as their essential oils enchant our spirit.
 Vanilla, a hint of cardamom and black pepper add the finishing touches to this tea.
-The essence of this tea is: ‘Rest your mind’.
+The essence of YOGI TEA Choco Mint is: ‘Rest your mind’.

-This annual plant thrives in Asia and southeastern parts of the Mediterranean Sea; its sweet-tasting fruit has been adored by people for thousands of years.
-Aniseed used to be presented as a sacrifice to the Gods: nowadays it is used in cakes, Christmas baking and as a delicious herb in many YOGI TEA®s.
+This annual plant thrives in Asia and the southeastern part of the Mediterranean.
+People have revered its sweetish tasting fruit for thousands of years.
+In earlier times, anise was sacrificed to the gods.
+Now it is found in cakes and Christmas biscuits, as well as a delicious spice in many YOGI TEA®s.

-Cinnamon is one of the most expensive herbs in the world and is thought to have been used in China around 3,000 B.C. as a herb and medicinal plant.
-Cinnamon is extracted from the bark of the cinnamon tree.
-It tastes aromatic and sweet, and contains nutritious tannins as well as valuable essential oils.
+Cinnamon is among the most expensive spices in the world and they supposedly already used it as a spice in China in 3,000 B.C.
+The cinnamon extraction comes from the bark of the South-Asian cinnamon tree.
+It has an aromatic-sweetish taste.
+Furthermore, it contains valuable essential oils.

 Carob is a medicinal plant native to the Mediterranean region and belongs to the pulse family.
-The long, brown fruits of the carob tree, which grows up to 18 metres tall, are sweet and produce kernels weighing exactly 0.197 grams each.
-Because of this special natural feature, carob tree kernels were used as a unit of measure for diamonds in ancient times.
+The carob tree grows up to 18 metres tall.
+Moreover, its long, brown fruits are sweet and produce kernels weighing exactly 0.197 grams each.
+As soon as they had this special natural feature, people used carob tree kernels as a unit of measure for diamonds in ancient times.

-Cloves are the flower buds of the clove tree and are mainly used in our part of the world as a spice in foods such as Lebkuchen (gingerbread) or red cabbage.
-They belong to the Myrtaceae family and have an intense, spicy aroma, which led to them even being weighed up with gold in ancient China and Egypt.
+Cloves are the flower buds of the clove tree and primarily familiar as a spice for both sweet and salty food in the European part of the world.
+They belong to the myrtle family and have an intensive spicy aroma.
+They were even worth their weight in gold in both old China and Egypt.